VilniusTechnology/symfony-facade/readme.md

  It supporst such features as:

- - Symfony's dependency injection container with symfony config files.
+ - Symfony's dependency injection container that loads from standard symfony config files.

  - Route porting.
-Routes that are configured in `routes.yml` files.
+Routes that are configured in `routes.yml` files are being accessible from Laravel.

- - Symfony commands.
+ - Symfony commands can be executed with artisan command of from admin form.

- As this package is still in early beta, not all functions and compatabilities are tested and developed.
+ As this package is still in early beta, not all functions and compatibilities are tested and developed.

 Installation and configuration
 ==============================